kubeslice-ent/kubetally-installer/README.md

     skip_installation: false  # Do not skip the installation of the worker
     specific_use_local_charts: true  # Override to use local charts for this worker
     namespace: "kubeslice-system"  # Kubernetes namespace for this worker
-    release: "kt-worker1"  # Helm release name for the worker
+    release: "kt-worker"  # Helm release name for the worker
     chart: "kubetally-worker"  # Helm chart name for the worker
     inline_values:  # Inline Helm values for the worker chart
       global:
         imageRegistry: docker.io/aveshasystems
-      kubesliceNetworking:
-        enabled: false  # Disable Kubeslice networking for this worker
       metrics:
         insecure: true  # Allow insecure connections for metrics
     helm_flags: "--atomic"  # Additional Helm flags for the worker installation